crystal-lang/crystal-website/_posts/2019-06-19-snapcraft-summit-montreal.md

 ## Packaging your Crystal app as a snap

-Once [snapcraft#2598](https://github.com/snapcore/snapcraft/pull/2598) is merged and released, building a snap that will package the application will be easy.
+Once [snapcraft#2598](https://github.com/snapcore/snapcraft/pull/2598) ~~is merged and released~~ (Edit: it was been released in Snapcraft 3.7!), building a snap that will package the application will be easy.
 If you are unfamiliar with snapcraft don't miss [its introduction](https://snapcraft.io/blog/introduction-to-snapcraft).

 Assuming there is a `shard.yml` that declares targets, dependencies, etc.